AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 the exact nature of this variance is not well characterized.
 See for instance the discussions in [Flater](http://nvlpubs.nist.gov/nistpubs/technicalnotes/NIST.TN.1826.pdf).
-However it seems reasonble to assume that the variance increases, perhaps nonlinearly, with increasing alpha, and also increases if alpha itself is subject to variation, and that the variance does not go to zero as the benchmark is run for longer intervals.
+However it seems reasonable to assume that the variance increases, perhaps nonlinearly, with increasing alpha, and also increases if alpha itself is subject to variation, and that the variance does not go to zero as the benchmark is run for longer intervals.